Mountain bike - Intermediate

 Mountain biking and cycling

-This Grade 3+ track offers a rugged ride through farmland and some of Taranaki’s most wild and remote conservation area.
+This Grade 3+ track offers a rugged ride through farmland and some of Taranaki’s most wild and remote conservation areas.
+During winter and after heavy rain the track can be extremely boggy and unrideable - be prepared to carry your bike!

 Combined with the Moki Track, these two tracks offer a full day 45 km loop trip for experienced riders.